someengineering/resoto.com/docs/concepts/search/nesting.md

 ![Example Merge Diagram](./img/merge_nodes_1.png)

-*Note*: If you interact with the CLI, you will notice, that the account (and cloud, region and zone) is displayed automatically for every resource.
-The data is available in the `/ancestors` node section.
+You will notice that the account, cloud, region, and zone are displayed for every resource.
+This data is available in the `/ancestors` node section.

 :::

 A nested search is a complete, standalone query and can use the features of any other query.